suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The following subsections offer additional information on the selection of initialization vectors (IVs) for use with AES-CBC and AES-CTR in the context of firmware encryption.
-An IV MUST NOT be reused when the same key is employed.
-In this application, the IVs are not random but are instead based on the slot/sector combination in flash memory.
+A new CEK MUST be reused on different plaintext since the IVs are not random but are instead based on the slot/sector combination in flash memory.
 The discussion assumes that the block size of AES is significantly smaller than the sector size.
 Typically, flash memory sectors are measured in KiB, necessitating the decryption of